sequenceiq/slider/src/site/md/manpage.md

 1. Images are kept in the HDFS filesystem and identified by their path names; filesystem permissions can be used to share images amongst users.

+1. All clusters are private to the user account that created them; images may be shared

 1. An *image configuration* is a directory that is overlaid file-by-file onto the conf/ directory inside the HBase image.

 1. Users can have multiple image configurations -they too are kept in HDFS, identified by their path names, and can be shared by setting the appropriate permissions, along with a configuration template file.